 Dehydroepiandrosterone that is naturally produced by our body, is supposed to naturally decline as we age.
 The levels of this hormone are highest from ages seven through our early twenties, peaking in our mid-twenties, then declining after that.
 Many people use it as a “fountain of youth” product, as it is marketed as such.
-For fertility, it is said to help increase egg health in women over 40, but there is little evidence to support its safety for use.
+For fertility, it is said to help increase egg health in women over 40, benefit women with PCOS and perhaps even diminished ovarian reserve and women undergoing IVF.
+In spite of this, there are still questions about safely using it without hormonal monitoring.
 We find that most people who use it tend to have more hormonal imbalance in the long run.
-Our bodies are not meant to have high levels of DHEA as we age, it is unnatural.
+Our bodies are not meant to have high levels of DHEA as we age; it is unnatural.

 What are DHEA Supplements Used for in Regard to Fertility?